lluo02/lluo02.github.io/demo.md

 > docker run -it --rm -p 9696:9696 enrollee-predict

 The project will run on **localhost:9696** once deployed.

+## About the model

+The model is created using XGBoost.
+There are three parameters I tune in the model's creation:
+- The number of iterations to train over
+- Learning rate
+- Max depth of a tree
+- Min weight of a child

+The longer the model attempts to train itself for, the more likely it overfits.
+That is, the model adjusts itself too much to the training data that it can't measure anything else.
+The same thing can happen if the learning rate is too high, the trees are too deep, or if the weight of the children is too small.
+The goal is to maximimize the performance of the model while avoiding extremes.

 ## Using the model